SammygoodTunes/Double-Pendulum/README.md

 # Double-Pendulum
-Recreation of the Double Pendulum.
+Replica of the Double Pendulum.

 ## Explanation: